SergeShibaev/silencer/README.md

 - from Canadian code 01177
 - from hided undefined numbers
 - from all numbers not included in the Contact List
+- block all incoming messages from black list numbers